Cathesso/HelloWorld_Java/README.md

 # HelloWorld_Java
-**Description:** A simple Hello World Programme to see how Java works.
+**Description:** A simple Hello World Program to see how Java works.